rememberSoftwares/yacana/README.md

 Let's play a simple guessing game where an agent thinks of a number ranging from 1 to 3.
 The other agent must guess the number correctly.

 ⚠️ ❗ Although this game feels simple.
 Most 8B models will fail at it.
-As you can see below I upgraded the model to something superior to llama:1.0.
-You will need to adjust to your machine.
+As you can see below I upgraded the model to something superior to the classic llama:3.0 that lacks in reasoning.
+You will need to adjust the model to your computer.

 ```python
 agent1 = Agent("Ai assistant 1", "dolphin-mixtral:8x7b-v2.7-q4_K_M")